alanjameschapman/whiteboard/README.md

 - A School has many Teachers and Students.
 - A Teacher teaches many Sets.
+- A Teachers or Student can make many Comments.
-- A Subject is offered within many Sets.
+- A Subject is offered with many Sets.
-- A Blog can have many Comments.
+- A Post can have many Comments.

 **Many-to-many relationships:**

-- Students enroll in many Sets, and Sets have many Students (represented by the Enrollment entity).
+- Students can have many enrolments
+- Teachers can teach multiple Subjects
 - Comments can be made by either Students or Teachers on a Blog.

-Note that for now a grade_level attribute has been included in the Student entity in the event that the Homework functionality is implemented.
+Note that a grade_level attribute was included in the Student entity in the event that the Homework functionality was implemented.

-Some site navigation is shown in the wireframes, but

-User flow chart HERE

 ## Skeleton

+[Balsamiq](https://balsamiq.com/) was used to create wireframes for the website.

 ![wireframes](/docs/wireframes/wireframes-user-journey.png)

+A mobile-first approach was used, with subsequent wireframes for larger screens developed thereafter.

 Testing of interface and navigation has been [documented](docs/TESTING.md).

 ## Surface

-Infinite scroll discounted because it tends to be used for aimless browsing - our users will be looking for specific content.
-Last 9 posts should be enough to show, but not too many to overwhelm the user.

 ### Colour schemes